ukf/ukf-meta/mdx/uk/README.md

 instead of in each SAML `<Attribute>`.
 (2017-02-08)
 * The production aggregate defines the `mdattr` namespace prefix (used by entity attributes) on the document element instead of in each `<EntityAttributes>` element.
 (2017-02-08)
+* the production aggregate no longer implements the "key use" fixup required for pre-1.3.1 Shibboleth SPs.
+This adds the `use="signing"` XML attribute to `<KeyDescriptor>` elements present in IdP metadata without a `use` attribute.
+It is not needed for later releases of the Shibboleth SP.
+(2017-02-10)